maartenq/clustercron/README.rst

         :target: https://codecov.io/github/maartenq/clustercron?branch=master

-Clustercron is cronjob wrapper that tries to ensure that a script gets run only once, on one host from a pool of nodes of a specified loadbalancer.
+**Clustercron** is cronjob wrapper that tries to ensure that a script gets run only once, on one host from a pool of nodes of a specified loadbalancer.
+**Clustercon** select a *master* from all nodes and will run the cronjob only on that node.

 Supported load balancers (till now):